Careers and Employability Service

 You might assume that midwives just work within a hospital labour ward, but you’ve probably also picked up from your course already that the role of a Midwife can take you to working in so many other settings.
 This opens up many exciting opportunities in terms of your career progression.

-As there are such a range of different roles and settings, it’s tricky to provide definitive ‘career pathways.’
-Note the list we have offered here is designed to provide an overview some examples rather than all the available roles within midwifery.
-There may also be some overlap in the following list depending on the host employer organisation:
+As there are a range of different roles and settings, it’s tricky to provide definitive ‘career pathways.’
+Note the list we have offered here is designed to provide an overview of some examples rather than all the available roles within midwifery.
+There may also be some overlap in the following list depending on the employer or organisation:

 • Ante-natal care